rdunnington/website-gen/markdown/resume.md

 * Discovered and executed CPU and memory optimization opportunities in client code, including a new custom Lua memory profiler and content tools that shaved over 40% of overall memory usage and cut load times in half.
 * Designed and implemented NoSQL-based systems capable of unlimited horizontal scaling in a live environment.
-* Created an automatic server-based hot-reload system for Lua to enable teammates to iterate more quickly.
+* Created an automatic server-based hot-reload system for Lua to enable quick iteration on mobile devices.
-* "Full stack" engineer for many gameplay UIs and systems.
+* Full stack engineer for gameplay.
+UI/UX, gameplay logic, node.js backend, redis and rethinkdb storage.
 * Mentored junior engineers, increasing their independence and spreading knowledge of in-house systems.

 <div class="resume-header">